Ariana Grande: Relationships

 Grande's personal relationships have been widely scrutinized by the public.
 Some of her former lovers were mentioned by name in the song "Thank U, Next".
 She dated her 13 co-star Graham Phillips for three years.
 From August 2012 to August 2014, Grande was in an on-again, off-again relationship with Australian YouTuber Jai Brooks.
 She briefly dated English singer Nathan Sykes during their separation, and then dated rapper Big Sean for eight months.
 Grande was in a year-long relationship with Ricky Alvarez, who was one of her backup dancers on the Honeymoon Tour.

 After recording "The Way" in 2012, Grande began dating rapper Mac Miller in 2016.
-She was prominently featured on his fourth album The Divine Feminine (2016), including on its third single "My Favorite Part".
+She was prominently featured on his fourth album, The Divine Feminine (2016), including its third single, "My Favorite Part".
 By May 2018, their relationship had ended and Grande entered a whirlwind romance with comedian Pete Davidson.
 They got engaged in June, after a few weeks of dating, while a song titled after and inspired by Davidson was featured on Sweetener.
 That September, Miller died from an accidental drug overdose; Grande expressed grief over his death on social media and called him her "dearest friend".
 She and Davidson called off their engagement and ended their relationship the following month.

 Grande began dating real estate agent Dalton Gomez in January 2020.
 Their relationship, while mostly private, was made public in May 2020, in the music video of her and Justin Bieber's charity single "Stuck with U".
 Grande announced their engagement on December 20, 2020, after 11 months of dating.
 On May 15, 2021, they married in a private ceremony at her home in Montecito, California.
 Her wedding pictures became the second-most-liked Instagram post and most-liked Instagram post featuring pictures of people at the time, with over 25 million likes.
 Grande and Gomez separated on February 20, 2023, and simultaneously filed for divorce that September due to "irreconcilable differences".
 They agreed on a divorce settlement in October, which was finalized in March 2024.
-As of July 2023, Grande is in a relationship with her Wicked co-star Ethan Slater.
+Shortly after Grande's separation from Gomez was confirmed in July 2023, it was also confirmed that she had begun dating her Wicked co-star Ethan Slater.
+They separated in 2026, and Grande later rekindled her relationship with Ricky Alvarez.